 The Cyberpunk 2077 classes are:

-Netrunners are the superhackers of Night City.
-In the tabletop game they explore the internet using brain-computer interface implants, tracking down information to sell on to other parties, such as Fixers.
+Netrunners are the super hackers of Night City.
+In the tabletop game, they explore the internet using brain-computer interface implants, tracking down information to sell on to other parties, such as Fixers.
 Their skills relate to various branches of hacking, programming, electronics, and cybersecurity.
-Their special ability is ‘Interface’, a skill which we may have seen in action when the main character in the E3 demo plugged themselves into an enemy guard to access a building’s security network.
-It would seem that they fulfil the stealth/support role when compared to other RPGs, although the world of Cyberpunk renders this class in a very different form.
+We recently got to witness the Cyberpunk 2077 Netrunner in action at E3 during a hands-off preview where they hack an enemy turret, forcing it to open fire on their foes.
+Aside from their ability to get their hands dirty, It would seem that Netrunners fulfil the stealth/support role when compared to other RPGs, although the world of Cyberpunk renders this class in a very different form.

 Cyberpunk’s techies are crafters, at least in the tabletop version.
 They’re clandestine characters who do ‘off-the-record’ engineering for a variety of clients.
 They survive Night City by building, fixing, and modifying technology – a skill in high demand among the citizens of this neon-drenched underworld.
 Their skills relate to many different types of tech, as well as weaponsmithing, teaching, and electronic security.
 Their special ability is ‘Jury Rig’, which governs this proficiency for improvised engineering.